Here you’ll find answers to some of the most frequently asked questions about Sea Link.

 For detailed information on the full list of changes, please see our Project update document.

-We anticipate construction will be complete around 2030.
-This is to ensure the link is in place and connected to the rest of the network by the end of 2030.
-Some reinstatement and landscaping works would continue into 2031.
+We anticipate the construction process will be complete around 2030.
+This is to ensure the link is in place and connected by the end of 2030.
+Some of the reinstatement works would continue into 2031.

 NGET's Community Benefit Plan aligns with National Grid’s Responsible Business Charter, emphasising impact in environment, communities, people, economy, and governance, shaping our strategic priorities with a focus on responsibility.